 There are also lots of other things which you can do over the summer to give you a smoother autumn.
 You could begin writing your personal statement(s) for university – if you are applying in the UK for instance, start building your “shortlist” by researching different types of universities and beginning to select the 5 which you will eventually apply to.
 You can have a look at Elite IB’s UCAS matrix for an idea of the type of IB grades required by specific degrees and universities.
 You might be surprised by the requirements offered by some universities!
 There are so many different types of universities out there – campus, collegiate, and city, to name but a few! – that it is important to spend plenty of time getting a feel for the type of university you wish to attend, and perhaps try and take the time to go visit a few you are tempted by.

 When it comes to CAS, writing your reflections can become a sudden burden if it is left too late in the second year.
 Why not spend some time on it this summer, analysing the impact of your CAS experiences to date, and perhaps spend some time getting involved in projects you might not otherwise have been able to take part in.
-CAS is not there to be felt as a burden – it is there to offer a balance to your studies and encourage you to think creatively, build a healthy lifestyle, and contribute towards society through voluntary exchanges.
+CAS is not there to be felt like a burden – it is there to offer a balance to your studies and encourage you to think creatively, build a healthy lifestyle, and contribute towards society through voluntary exchanges.
 If you can find the things which you are passionate about, CAS will be a breeze!

 To conclude, the summer is there for you to get a well-deserved break from the classroom.
 Take the time you need to recuperate and get your brain in gear again so you are ready for the final year of the IB.
 Soothe any guilty conscience telling you to work by clearly planning out when you will be able to do so and stick to the plan – this way you will know you have done what you hoped to achieve and, if the unexpected happens and you find yourself swayed from the plan, you will be well aware of what remains to be done so you can update plans for the rest of the summer.
 If you ever start worrying about anything over the summer, make a plan, and speak to a friend, teacher, parent or tutor to ensure you are doing what you can to be on the right track for the upcoming year.
 But most of all – enjoy everything you do over the summer!
 Do it at your own pace, break your usual habits, go where you can’t otherwise go, and return to the classroom ready to hit the ground running in September!